 Crystal heart only took one evolution.
 However, that wasn’t necessarily a good thing.
 Because the evolution was a lot more potent than Neave had expected.
 It hadn’t just evolved to cover his heart, but it evolved into crystal cardiovascular system.

 What did that do anyway?
-Probably not much but make his veins more durable.
-What it did to the spirit trial, however, was it made the gem golem massive.
+Likely not much more than making his veins much more durable.
+It did introduce a giant golem into the spirit trial, however.
 Excellent.
-It was already a tough opponent, but its additional mass made it a challenge on par with the mega-abominid.
+It was already a formidable opponent, but its additional mass made it a challenge on par with the mega-abominid.

-As for rubber bones, a similar thing had happened, but not quite as drastic.
-The power evolved to not just cover all of his bones, but also added additional elasticity to his joints and some muscle surrounding the bones.
-The opponent went from being a slimebie to being a slime juggernaut.
-Which was a like a slimebie, but much bigger and a whole load more muscular.
+As for rubber bones, a similar thing had happened, but less drastic.
+The power evolved not just to cover all of his bones but also added additional elasticity to his joints and some muscle tissue surrounding the bones.
+The opponent went from being a slimebie to being a slime juggernaut, which was a like a slimebie but much bigger and more muscular.
 Slimebies usually just looked like slimy skeletons, but slime juggernauts had actual bodies of slime.

-And now, his list of opponents in the spirit trial looked something like this: a gigantic abominid, a very large abominid, a small abominid with many venomous stingers on its body, a large gem golem, a big fire lizard that could breathe fire, a slime juggernaut and an extremely tough, partially metallic stone golem.
+And now, his list of opponents in the spirit trial looked something like this: a gigantic abominid, a slightly less gigantic abominid, a small abominid with many venomous stingers on its body, a giant gem golem, a big fire lizard that could breathe fire, a slime juggernaut and an extremely tough, partially metallic stone golem.

 He wasn’t going to be adding any more spirit powers for now.
 If he could resist doing it, of course.

 Neave left the cave a while back and was back to running from his potential pursuers.
-He wasn’t sure if there was anyone left chasing after him, but in his current state, he did not want to risk finding out.
-His body was still not doing very well.
-His muscles were cramped and tense, not to mention they hurt like hell, but he kept a small trickle of life force to help along with their recovery.
+He wasn’t sure if anyone was left chasing after him, but he did not want to risk finding out in his current state.
+His body was still not doing well.
+His muscles were cramped and tense, not to mention they hurt like hell, but he kept a small trickle of life force to help with their recovery.

 Unsurprisingly, now that his kidney, bone marrow, cardiovascular system, and liver had received a tremendous upgrade, he no longer suffered from side effects when using absorb.
 So his life force supply issues have been more or less permanently resolved.
 He could feel some minor organs screaming in agony, but that could be ignored, right?

 The thing that hadn’t been resolved at all, however, was his spirit.
 It was doing terribly.
-He was banning himself from using any true strikes or even movement techniques for a while until his spirit recovered.
-He also kept an extremely minuscule quantity of life force flowing into his spirit.
+He was banning himself from using any true strikes or movement techniques until his spirit recovered.
+He also kept a minuscule trickle of life force flowing into his spirit at all times.

 Yet another thing that hadn’t been resolved was his arm.
 This was where he had decided to do something utterly insane.
 Compared to even his arsenal of super organs.